jbakse/comb_script/presentations/sketching_2015/sketching.md

 ## Save and Load

-- Google Docs
+- Integrated with Google Docs

 We wish web apps could save and load to the local filesystem

 ---

-## Units, Math, Constants
+## Units, Math, & Constants

 - Understands inches, centemiters, millimeters, degrees, etc.
 - Specify values as simple (or complex) expressions
 - Define your own constants/parameters
+- Powered by Math.js

 ---